rudenoise/minimalSound/README.md

 # Audio

-Notes on making sounds in OpenBSD.
+Notes on making sounds in OpenBSD (and Linux).

 ## C Stuff